 The midfielder’s return to the side then led to a run of eight clean sheets in 10 matches, with Klopp in particular dishing out the praise to his skipper.

-“Jordan Henderson is a very good footballer,” he vented after the Huddersfield victory.
+“Jordan Henderson is a very good footballer,” he said after the Huddersfield victory.
 “He is an England international player and for us our skipper.

 “How can he not be a brilliant player when he is a Liverpool player?
 If somebody doesn’t see his value, what can I do?
 For me, it is quite difficult to talk about the obvious things.”